taherkhan30/Powershell-Scripts/README.md

 	• Future - will it be useful in the future?
 Difficult to maintain?

+Are you looking for automation ideas? https://community.spiceworks.com/topic/1926925-what-have-you-automated-using-powershell More real life automation ideas https://www.reddit.com/r/PowerShell/comments/hl1fxy/what_have_you_done_in_powershell_to_automate_your/

 ## PowerShell Security

 * PowerShell give you a wide scope of access within a system such as a windows machine, azure or microsft 365 resource.